 HOW TO SUCCESSFULLY BUILD A SPONSORSHIP DECK

-The sponsorship deck represents the best opportunity to capture the attention of a prospective sponsor.
-The information in your sponsorship deck sets the stage for the sponsor’s decision to invest in a relationship with you.
+You’ll include your sponsorship deck when you reach out to a prospective sponsor for the first time.
+The information in your deck sets the stage for the sponsor’s decision to invest in a relationship with you.
+You may receive a call-back if you make a convincing case.
+If not, your inbox will be empty and calls unanswered.

 Most sponsorship decks have the following sections: